fjcastellanos/FewShotMusicRegionsICDAR24/README.md

   * **-adapt-size-patch** `Flag to activate the scale adaptation of the images.
 This is used to adapt the size of the images to the window size.
 This should be activated.`
   * **--test** `It activates the testing mode.
 In this case, the script does not train the model.
 First use the script without this parameter.`

+The datasets must be organized to obtain a folder structure with a JSON folder with the JSON files and a SRC folder with the images.
+The images and their respective JSON ground truth should have the same name except for the extension of the JSON files, which includes the **.json** extension to the name of the image.

 ## Citations